Azure/aksArc/README.md

 [Azure Support options][1] and [AKS Support Policies][2].

 Do not file issues for AKS-Engine, Virtual-Kubelet, Azure Container Instances, or services on this repository unless it is related to that feature/service and functionality with AKS.
 For other tools, products and services see the Upstream Azure Compute projects page.

-We want to hear from you!
-Respond to this short and [anonymous survey](https://aka.ms/AKSHCIPreviewSurvey) to share your thoughts with us.

 ## Important AKS Arc links